• Skip to primary navigation

 • Light Brown Sugar: The touch of sweetness that balances the spice.

-• Sea Salt: Enhances every flavor; add a little more at the end if you like them saltier.
+• Kosher Salt: Enhances every flavor; add a little more at the end if you like them saltier.

 • Chili Powder: A gentle kick of spice that doesn’t overpower the other flavors.